LibraryCarpentry/lc-shell/_extras/guide.md

 ____
 ## Making a handout

 Librarians like handouts.
-To make a handout for this lesson, adapt/print from [https://librarycarpentry.github.io/lc-shell/reference/](https://librarycarpentry.github.io/lc-shell/reference/).
+To make a handout for this lesson, adapt/print from [the reference]({% link reference.md %}).

 ______
 ## 02-counting-mining.md